netdata/netdata/streaming/README.md

 API keys are used to authorize the communication of a pair of sending-receiving Netdata.
 Once the communication is authorized, the sending Netdata can push metrics for any number of hosts.

 You can generate an API key with the command `uuidgen`.
-API keys are just random GUIDs.
+API keys are just random Globally Unique Identifiers (GUIDs).
 You can use the same API key on all your Netdata, or use a different API key for any pair of sending-receiving Netdata.